Harmanprits/HR-Analyst/README.md

 ![image](https://github.com/Harmanprits/HR-Analyst/assets/142983120/a938f9bb-ccde-4e09-9c2f-1f31417de1a4)

 ## Conclusion-
-- Attrition rates are high because the attrition ratio is above 50% which is not a good sign for organization to conclusion of this problem Surveys need to be done regularly and identify the high potential employees and create development plans for top talent.
+- Attrition rates are high because the **attrition ratio is above 50%** which is not a good sign for organization to conclusion of this problem **Surveys need to be done** regularly and identify the high potential employees and create development plans for top talent.
-- By training and development, you can make feel valued and interested in their career growth which can lead to higher retention rate.
+- By training and development, you can make feel valued and interested in their career growth which can lead to **higher retention rate**.
-- Employees are leaving their jobs because of the lack of facilities provided by the organization.
-To improve this, must improve the facilities for employees also the average distance from home is 26 km to provide bus facilities.
-Provide a positive work environment and maintain good work life balance.
+- Employees are leaving their jobs because of the **lack of facilities** provided by the organization.
+To improve this, must improve the facilities for employees also the average distance from home is **26 km** to provide bus facilities.
+Provide a positive work environment and maintain **good work life balance.**